 Quality Braille MattersPublished on

 Braille production is an interesting process.
-For most sighted people, all braille looks the same.
-It appears to them as random dots on a page, much like an unfamiliar foreign language.
-However, for the braille reader, those seemingly random dots are printed words.
-That’s why quality braille matters.
+For many sighted people, all braille looks the same.
+It appears to them as random dots on a page.
+However, for the braille reader, those seemingly random dots provide valuable information.

-Not only that, your information in alternate formats like braille, large print and audio creates a guest/user experience.
-That experience can be good or it can be terrible.
-Alternate format documents are a reflection on your company, so the formatting in braille (or other alternate formats) is just as important as the formatting in your regular marketing materials.
+Not only that, your information in alternate formats like braille, large print, and audio creates a customer experience.
+That experience can be good or terrible.
+Alternate format documents are a reflection of your company, so the formatting in braille, or other accessible formats, is just as important as the formatting in your regular materials.

-A difference also exists between properly formatted braille and poorly formatted braille.
+A difference exists between properly formatted braille and poorly formatted braille.

-Braille formatting is no different; however, since your company likely doesn’t have a braille reader, you have no way to know if the braille you receive is properly or poorly formatted.
+Braille formatting is no different.
+However, since your organization likely doesn’t have a braille reader, you have no way to know if the braille you receive is properly formatted.